 Wildlands Special Use Policy covers special requests by groups to use the Wildlands differently than the general public

-Wildlands Emergency Action Plan rev.2011 tells users and responders what to do in the case of a medical, police or fire emergency or lost person
+Wildlands Emergency Action Plan (to be updated) tells users and responders what to do in the case of a medical, police or fire emergency or lost person

 Wildlands Natural Resource Inventory, 2006 by Alison Dibble and Catherine Rees includes natural resource findings and management recommendations for the property.
 Not all tables and maps are included in the online version, and some information is left out.
 To view the full NRI, please contact the GPMCT office at 469-6929.